kraftbj/genesis-enews-extended/readme.txt

 Allows images in the "Text to Show" area.

 = 1.1.1 =
-Fixed bug in onclick clearing of first and last name fields.
+Fixed bug in onclick clearing of first and last name fields and translations that were not loading.